Global Internships: Toronto, Canada

 Gain first-hand knowledge, connections, and international work experience through an academic internship in Toronto, Canada.
 On this program, you will:

-- Undertake a professional internship in the field of your choice, and is a particularly good fit for those interested in engineering internships
+- Undertake a professional internship opportunity to build transferable skills in the career field of your choices

 - Earn academic credit for your internship via ten-week online courses